Earn 3x Avios on British Airways, Iberia, LEVEL, and Aer Lingus flights booked directly; 1X on other airlines

 If you fly Iberia frequently, this airline credit card can be interesting, f not just for the 10% discount on Iberia flights.
 However, if you don’t fly Iberia frequently, there are going to be other credit cards that offer you more flexibility.

-Keep in mind, if we are only talking about the value of the points you’ll earn from spend on the card, that the Chase Sapphire Reserve® Card also earns 3x Chase Ultimate Rewards credit card points on these airlines and on all airlines, hotels and other travel and can even be transferred to Avios if needed – as well as a range of other travel partners, like World of Hyatt which offers excellent and outsized value.
+Keep in mind, if we are only talking about the value of the points you’ll earn from spend on the card, that the Chase Sapphire Reserve® Card also earns 4x Chase Ultimate Rewards credit card points on these airlines (if booked directly) and can even be transferred to Avios if needed – as well as a range of other travel partners, like World of Hyatt which offers excellent and outsized value.
 A Chase Sapphire Preferred® Card would earn 2X Ultimate Rewards points on all travel.

 In short, the card will pay dividends for a frequent purchaser of Iberia tickets, but you may not want to be limited to Avios over a credit card with flexible and transferable points.